SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 5. Management-employee relationships.

 There's a big difference between understanding what unhealthy safety culture looks like and actually improving safety culture.
-Managing a safety program with poor safety culture will constantly make you feel like your hands are tied.
+Managing a safety program with a poor safety culture will constantly make you feel like your hands are tied.

 Related Articles on Aviation Safety Culture